Which Courses do you need to become and electrician

 How to start out as an Electrical Improver

-First, a person who wishes to start the Electrical Improver route would contact a training provider that offers the level 2 Diploma in Electrical Installations (2365) or EAL equivalent, this is the entry qualification for the Electrical Improver route.
-There is no need to do a level 1 qualification, they are only offered by FE Colleges for young full-time learners.
+To start the Electrical Improver route, contact a training provider offering the Level 2 Diploma in Electrical Installations (2365) or the EAL equivalent.
+This Level 2 qualification is the official entry point for the Electrical Improver pathway.
+There’s no requirement to complete a Level 1 course, as those are designed for young full‑time learners in FE colleges.

 Is it best to gain qualifications first before applying for work?